junxit/us-congress-bills-114/metadata.md

 - 2015-03-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 749.
 - 2015-03-04 — The Speaker designated the Honorable Andy Harris to act as Chairman of the Committee.
 - 2015-03-04 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2015-03-09 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.